Last Minute Deal Intrepid | Barcelona to Rome

 Day - 4

-Location: Carcassonne - Continue your adventure across the French border today with a combination of a train journey and private transfer to Carcassonne (approximately 4.5 hours).
-The stunning medieval French city of Carcassonne looks like it's straight out of a classic fairytale and is famous for its 53 watchtowers and double-walled fortifications.
+Location: Carcassonne - Continue your adventure across the French border today with a combination of a train journey and private transfer to the medieval Carcassonne – this UNESCO World Heritage-listed fortress is the second most visited tourist site in France after the Eiffel Tower!
+This French city looks like it's straight out of a classic fairytale, famous for its 53 watchtowers and double-walled fortifications.
 The first walls were built in Gallo-Roman style with later additions made in 13th and 14th centuries, making it the biggest and most beautiful medieval construction in Europe.
-For good reason, this World Heritage-listed fortress is the second most visited tourist site in France after the Eiffel Tower.
-There’ll be plenty of time to explore and uncover the memorable castle and ramparts, crossing the medieval stone-arched bridge and navigating the cobbled streets that form a spider’s web through the town.
-You'll have plenty of time to explore and uncover Carcassonne’s secrets.
-Chateau Comtal, a 12th-century fortress within Le Cite, which offers archaeological exhibits and a tour of the inner ramparts, is certainly an interesting option for a free afternoon.
-This evening, if weather permits, watch a golden sunset over this medieval landscape.
+There’ll be plenty of time to explore the castle, ramparts and winding streets at your own pace – maybe see Chateau Comtal, a 12th-century fortress within Le Cite, for archaeological exhibits.
+Or take a tour of the inner ramparts.
+Tonight, if weather permits, watch the golden sun set over the landscape.

 Day - 5

-Location: Provence / Arles - Leave Carcassonne behind today and take the train into the French region of Provence, through heartland scenery that has long attracted the brushes of Impressionist painters, settling in the town of Arles (approximately 3 hours).
+Location: Provence / Arles - Leave Carcassonne behind and take the train into the French region of Provence, through heartland scenery that has long attracted the brushes of Impressionist painters, settling in the town of Arles.
 Once a provincial capital of ancient Rome, Arles is now famed for inspiring the paintings of Van Gogh, which can be seen at the local gallery that takes his name.
-On arrival, take a walk around this town stepped in Provençal culture and immerse yourself in the picturesque landscapes that surround you.
-There’s also an included trip to see the beautiful double rows of arches of the Arles Amphitheatre in the afternoon, an ancient Roman arena still in use after 1000 years.
-Later, what better way to round off the day than a leisurely stroll, relax, and a coffee or ‘pastis’ at the shaded terraces of the atmospheric outdoor cafe that once paid host to the famous painter.
+When you arrive, take a walk around the town and soak in the picturesque landscapes.
+Then, see the double rows of arches of the Arles Amphitheatre – an ancient Roman arena still in use after 1000 years.
+Later, maybe round off the day with a coffee or ‘pastis’ at the shaded terraces of the outdoor cafe that once paid host to the famous painter!

 Day - 6

 Location: Provence / Arles - Enjoy a free day in the town of Arles.
-Perhaps follow the Van Gogh trail to see sites that the artist drew on as subjects for his paintings, finishing at the Vincent Van Gogh Foundation to browse the changing exhibitions of the Post-Impressionist painter, as well as temporary exhibitions of other famous artists.
-Discover Gothic architecture in a walled city where the Pope once took refuge, uncover an ancient Roman necropolis and theatre, or stroll past an ancient multi-storey aqueduct.
-You could also head outside of the town to the Camargue Nature Park, a beautifully bio-diverse region, and cycle among pink flamingos that frolick in sandy reed beds.
+Perhaps follow the Van Gogh trail to see sites that the artist drew on as subjects for his paintings, finishing at the Vincent Van Gogh Foundation to browse the changing exhibitions of the Post-Impressionist painter.
+Maybe spend your day wandering through the Gothic architecture in the walled city where the Pope once took refuge, uncover an ancient Roman necropolis and theatre, or stroll past the multi-storey aqueduct.
+You could also head outside of the town to the Camargue Nature Park and cycle among pink flamingos in the sandy reed beds.
 The Antiques Museum, Arlaten Ethnographic Museum and Reattu Museum back in town also provide lots of culture to discover.
-Otherwise, you might simply relax by the Rhone River and watch the world go by.
+Otherwise, simply relax by the Rhone River and watch the world go by.
 A wander around the town at night becomes an art history lesson, with scenes recognisable from famous artworks like ‘Cafe Terrace at Night’.

 Day - 7

-Location: Nice - Take the train to Nice today, which should take you around five hours.
-The star of the Riviera and a great base from which to explore the rest of the Cote d'Azur, Nice boasts both public and private beaches, with countless opportunities to relax.
+Location: Nice - Take the train to Nice today – the star of the Riviera and a great base from which to explore the rest of the Cote d'Azur.
+Nice boasts both public and private beaches, with countless opportunities to relax.
 Your afternoon and evening are free but try not to miss the flower and evening markets on Place Saleya.
-Take some time to explore Nice’s old centre, walking its maze of staircases and lanes, fine Baroque churches, and the famous Promenade des Anglais – a hot spot for street theatre and local artists.
-The Old Quarter is a warren of alleyways, boutique shops, cafes and restaurants just waiting to be discovered.
+Take some time to explore Nice’s Old Centre, walking its maze of staircases and lanes, Baroque churches and the famous Promenade des Anglais – a hot spot for street theatre and local artists.

 Day - 8

-Location: Nice - Today is free for you to further explore Nice as you like, there's even the option of taking a day trip to the glitzy city of Cannes, which only costs around EUR16 by train.
-The famed film festival host is a place of sun, sand, style and shopping, while the old town still maintains a Provencal feel.
-You might like to visit the cliff-top village of Eze, known as 'The Eagles Nest' which is just a few kilometres outside of Nice.
+Location: Nice - Today is free for you to further explore Nice at your own pace.
+You could head out on a daytrip to Cannes, which only costs around EUR 16 by train.
+The famed film festival host is a place of sun, sand, style and shopping, while the Old Town still maintains a Provencal feel.
+You might like to visit the cliff-top village of Eze, known as 'The Eagles Nest,' just a few kilometres outside of Nice.
 This medieval town is a true gem – it’s vaulted, narrow streets are filled with art galleries, workshops and gastronomic restaurants and at the top is a ruined medieval castle commanding one of the most beautiful panoramas on the Cote d'Azur.
-Back in Nice there are museums to explore, tiny shops in the retro neighbourhood of Vieux to browse, beaches to lounge on, scenic gardens to discover, and delicious French fare to feast on.
+Back in Nice there are museums to explore, tiny shops in the retro neighbourhood of Vieux to browse, beaches to lounge on, scenic gardens to discover and delicious French food to feast on.

 Day - 9

-Location: La Spezia - This morning after breakfast, spend the day travelling by train across the Italian border to the once important naval base of La Spezia, now the gateway to the gorgeous Cinque Terre, or ‘Five lands’ in English (approximately 6 hours).
+Location: La Spezia - This morning after breakfast, spend the day travelling by combination of public transport means across the Italian border to the once important naval base of La Spezia, now the gateway to the gorgeous Cinque Terre (the five lands).
 The name comes from the five tiny villages – Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore – whose position, wedged into a series of coves between sheer cliffs, makes it one of the highlights of the whole of Italy.
-On arrival in La Spezia there won't be too much time to explore yet, but after checking into your hotel perhaps get your bearings of the area with a short walk around the pedestrian zone on Via del Prione to the gardens along the harbour, or head out for dinner with the group.
-Afterwards, you might like to relax and rest up before the walk along the famous Cinque Terre route tomorrow.
+When you arrive in La Spezia, there won't be too much time to explore, but after checking into your hotel you could get your bearings with a short walk around the pedestrian zone on Via del Prione to the gardens along the harbour, or head out for dinner with the group.
+After, you might like to relax and rest up before the walk along the famous Cinque Terre route tomorrow.

 Day - 10

-Location: Cinque Terre / La Spezia - This morning venture out on the footpaths of Cinque Terre (Five Lands), a region of Italy famed for its coastline and pastel villages.
-The footpaths that run between the villages were once the only way to travel in the region, and take you through olive groves, vineyards and on to idyllic vistas.
-Walking the entire network of paths can take around five hours (12 kilometres in total) and you will need a good level of fitness.
-You can also choose to walk just a few sections, which will still unveil a great amount of majestic scenery.
-Some sections of path can be difficult, as there are challenging uphill stretches, narrow paths, steep cliffs and foot bridges.
-Please remember to bring comfortable footwear such as trainers or light hiking shoes.
-It's also possible to take the train between any of the villages or back to the group's base whenever you want.
+Location: Cinque Terre / La Spezia - This morning you’ll venture out on the footpaths of Cinque Terre.
+These paths run between the villages and were once the only way to travel in the region.
+Walk through olive groves and vineyards and soak in the gorgeous scenery at every turn.
 After working up an appetite, take advantage of the foods of the Liguria region with a pesto class – focaccia is also a speciality in this area and makes a great start to lunch.
 The rest of the day is free for you to enjoy at your own leisure.
 In the evening, there's no better way to recover from your day of walking with more indulgence in delicious Mediterranean food.

 Day - 11

-Location: Pisa / Florence - Depart Cinque Terre today and catch a train to Pisa (approximately 1 hour).
-Divided in two by the River Arno, the heart of Pisa is the Santa Maria quarter on the north bank.
-Here there'll be ample time for you to visit the world-famous Leaning Tower, as well as the Duomo (Piazza dei Miracoli, once the largest in Europe) and Pisa Baptistry.
-Please note that it's not always possible to climb the tower, although you'll have plenty of time to take pictures and explore the city.
+Location: Pisa / Florence - Depart Cinque Terre today and catch a train to Pisa – divided in two by the River Arno, the heart of Pisa is the Santa Maria quarter on the north bank.
+There'll be ample time for you to visit the world-famous Leaning Tower, as well as the Duomo (Piazza dei Miracoli, once the largest in Europe) and Pisa Baptistry.
 The tower was built in the 12th century, but its foundation was on shifting sand and clay, meaning that it now leans at an angle of 4 degrees (after restoration and stabilising work).
-Wander the shopping streets, from high-end boutiques to speciality book and antiques stores, and perhaps enjoy lunch and an aperitif in a backstreet restaurant before returning to the station in the afternoon and taking the train to Florence (approximately 2 hours).
+Wander the shopping streets, from high-end boutiques to speciality book and antiques stores, and maybe have lunch and an aperitif in a backstreet restaurant before returning to the station in the afternoon and taking the train to Florence.
 After checking in to your hotel, join your leader for quick orientation walk.
 The rest of your evening is free to explore the city of the Renaissance.

 Day - 12

-Location: Florence - After breakfast head out into Florence, one of the most culturally rich and beautiful cities in Italy, known to many as the beating heart of Tuscany.
+Location: Florence - Head out into Florence – one of the most culturally rich and beautiful cities in Italy, known to many as the beating heart of Tuscany.
 The Medicis, Leonardo da Vinci, Raphael, Brunelleschi, Machiavelli, Donatello and Michelangelo all lived in Florence at the height of their creative reign.
 It's impossible to see everything in this Renaissance wonderland, so take your time and enjoy it.
-Perhaps visit the Uffizi, one of the world's oldest art galleries, or walk up to Piazzale Michelangelo, which is set on a hill on the south bank of the Arno River, to take in beautiful views of the city – a lovely way to while away the day.
-There are plenty of sights to see during your time in Florence – don't forget to visit Michelangelo's David, housed in the Galleria dell'Accademia.
-As the evening comes around, join the locals in taking a passeggiata, a leisurely socialising stroll, perhaps between piazza Beccaria and piazza della Repubblica.
+Maybe visit the Uffizi – one of the world's oldest art galleries – or walk up to Piazzale Michelangelo, set on a hill on the south bank of the Arno River, to take in beautiful views of the city.
+You could visit Michelangelo's David, housed in the Galleria dell'Accademia, and tonight, join the locals for passeggiata (a leisurely socialising stroll) between piazza Beccaria and piazza della Repubblica.

 Day - 13

-Location: Siena / Florence - Leave Florence early in the morning by train for a day tour to Siena (approximately 1.5 hours).
-Surrounded by olive groves and the vineyards of Chianti, Siena is one of the most idyllic cities of Tuscany.
-Wander the tiny alleyways and lively piazzas, and search out the unique Piazza del Campo, a grand fan-shaped piazza built on the site of the old Roman forum, and where the famous Palio horse race takes place (twice annually in mid-July and the end of August).
-Siena has an energetic and friendly student atmosphere thanks to one of the oldest universities in the world being located here.
-Be sure to visit the small but stunning Siena Cathedral, and see the statue of the Capitoline Wolf which was brought here by Romulus and Remus, the mythical founders of Rome.
-You will be back in Florence for the evening, which is free to enjoy as you please.
-Food is also a major part of the city's identity, so perhaps explore some of the culinary delicacies on offer from across Tuscany.
+Location: Siena / Florence - Leave Florence early in the morning by train for a day tour to Siena.
+Surrounded by olive groves and the vineyards of Chianti, Siena is one of the most beautiful cities of Tuscany.
+Wander the tiny alleyways and lively piazzas and search out the unique Piazza del Campo – a grand fan-shaped piazza built on the site of the old Roman forum, where the Palio horse race takes place (twice annually in mid-July and the end of August).
+Maybe visit the small but stunning Siena Cathedral and see the statue of the Capitoline Wolf, which was brought here by Romulus and Remus – the mythical founders of Rome.
+You’ll be back in Florence for the evening, which is free to enjoy as you please.
+Food is also a major part of the city's identity, so maybe explore some of the culinary delicacies on offer from across Tuscany.
 Regional specialities are noted for their simplicity and fine flavour, and the use of high-quality olive oil, cannellini beans and fresh herbs.

 Day - 14

-Location: Rome - In the morning, take the train to Rome (approximately 2 hours), and remember that while here, the best attitude is ‘when in Rome’!
-Join your leader on an orientation walk around the city, where you can see some of the iconic sights such as the Colosseum and Arch of Constantine, the Forum (centre of ancient Rome), the Victor Emmanuel Monument, the Pantheon, Trevi Fountain, Piazza Navona, Spanish Steps, Via Dei Condotti and Piazza Venezia.
-No visit would be complete without a trip to Vatican City and St Peter's Basilica, so check with your leader for options and tips on how to fit that in a day.
-Entry to the Basilica is free and there's a small charge to climb the dome for a panorama over the city.
-Use your free time to also visit the Vatican Museum and Sistine Chapel.
-Rome is packed full of restaurants and trattorias that cater to every taste and budget.
-Eating in trattorias will give you a chance to sample some Italian wines, with house choices usually very good and affordable.
-Head out in the evening with the group for a final farewell gastronomic fling.
+Location: Rome - In the morning, take the train to Rome.
+‘When in Rome,’ join your leader on an orientation walk around the city, where you can see some of the iconic sites like the Colosseum (one of the Seven Wonders of the World) and Arch of Constantine, the Forum (centre of ancient Rome), the Victor Emmanuel Monument, the Pantheon, Trevi Fountain, Piazza Navona, Spanish Steps, Via Dei Condotti and Piazza Venezia.
+No visit would be complete without a trip to Vatican City and St Peter's Basilica, so check with your leader for options and tips on how to fit that in.
+Rome is packed full of restaurants and trattorias that cater to every taste and budget, too.
+Eating in trattorias will give you a chance to sample some Italian wines, usually very affordable and of a high quality.
+Head out in the evening with the group for a final farewell gastronomic celebration.

 Day - 15

-Location: Rome - Your Barcelona to Rome adventure comes to an end this morning.
+Location: Rome - Your adventure comes to an end this morning.
 There are no activities planned for today and you're free to depart the accommodation at any time.
-As there is so much to see in Rome, we recommend you stay a little longer.
-We are happy to book additional accommodation for you (subject to availability).
-Please speak to your agent at the time of booking.
+As there is so much to see in Rome, it’s recommended that you stay a little longer.
+If you need to book additional accommodation, just speak to your booking agent at the time of booking.

 Barcelona to Rome